 Under U.S. generally accepted accounting principles ("U.S. GAAP"), we review the carrying value of our long-lived assets when events or changes in circumstances indicate that the carrying value of these assets may not be recoverable, based on their expected future cash flows.
 The impact of reduced expected future cash flow could require the write-down of all or a portion of the carrying value for these assets, which would result in additional impairments, resulting in decreased earnings.
-During the three-year period ending December 31, 2022, we recorded a total of \$3.9 million of impairments and other charges for certain inventory and long-lived assets other than goodwill.
+During the three-year period ending December 31, 2023, we recorded a total of \$6.4 million of impairments and other charges for certain right-of-use lease assets, inventory and long-lived assets other than goodwill.
+See Note 6 - "Impairments and other charges" in the Notes to Consolidated Financial Statements for further discussion of impairments.
 Depressed commodity prices and/or adverse changes in the economic environment could result in a greater decrease in the demand for many of our products and services, which could impact the expected utilization rates of certain of our long-lived assets, including plant facilities, operating locations, and operating equipment.